shundezhang/kubedmp/README.md

 # kubedmp
 ## Intruction
 The `kubectl cluster-info dump` command dumps cluster information for debugging and diagnosing cluster problems.
 The output consists of a number of json documents and container logs.
-It can be very large if all of these are dumped to a single file. kubedmp parses the dump file and displays it nicely in a simliar way as kubectl command's output.
+It can be very large if all of these are dumped into a single file. kubedmp parses the dump file and displays it nicely in a simliar way as kubectl command's output.

 ## Usage